MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Decastro_Oxillo_AdidasDataset/README.md

  ## 3. Preprocessing Summary
 - Encoding: The categorical features were converted into a numerical format using One-Hot Encoding.
 This technique is used to ensure compatibility with the Linear Regression model, allowing it to process non-numerical data without assigning misleading numerical relationships between categories.
 - Scaling: The numerical features were subjected to Standard Scaling.
 This step standardizes the values by ensuring all numerical data is on a similar scale.
 Scaling is vital to prevent features with large ranges (like Units Sold) from disproportionately influencing the model's convergence and training process.
-- Cleaning steps: he dataset was prepared by performing a check for missing values (NaN).
+- Cleaning steps: The dataset was prepared by performing a check for missing values (NaN).
 The notebook confirmed that the data was complete, meaning no imputation or filling of missing entries was necessary before training the model.
 - Train–test split: The data was partitioned into a training set and a testing set (80% training / 20% testing).
 This split is a crucial step used to evaluate the model's performance on unseen data.
 By testing on a separate dataset, we ensure the model is not overfit to the training data and can generalize effectively to new information.

 ## 4. Model And Result